agbarnett/InterACT/data/README.md

 # Synthetic data

-We created a synthetic version of the data using the methods described in [Quintana](https://elifesciences.org/articles/53275).
+We created a synthetic version of the data using the [synthpop](https://www.jstatsoft.org/article/view/v074i11) package.
 This was to avoid any risk of patients being identified.

 These patient-level data used to examine the in-hospital outcomes of: